 While they are based on a clear theory of markets, they do not include the mechanism by which markets clear, nor a time frame.
-There is an implicit assumption that market-wide auctions take place outside of time, at no cost, and that all good can be treated as commodities (no brand preferences).
+There is an implicit assumption that market-wide auctions take place outside of time, at no cost, and that all goods can be treated as commodities (no brand preferences).
 CGE and other models give no indication of what is taking place to achieve market clearing.
 It is a result of a mathematical solution algorithm, not a specific behavioral process, though of course the rules driving the solution are based on economics' behavioral theories.
 So these models tend to be 'black boxes.'

 Initially, these models were based on the assumptions that markets were 'perfect,' because that was as far as theory had progressed.
 Work on development economics was prolific, but based on empirical observations that could not be shoe-horned into the neat theoretical boxes that were being used for models.
 So development issues fell out of favor with the mainstream.
 Applied development economists understood that the assumptions and conditions for theoretical purity simply did not apply in developing economies, and were only approximations in developed ones.
 Slowly theories expanded to include explicit recognition of what have been termed 'market imperfections' or 'market failures.'
-And the issues of development could be addressed in terms of a sounder theoretical basis.
-Some of this could be incorporated into the rigorous formulation of models, But most was often difficult since simple deterministic relations in pure market models were replaced by results that can be characterized as "it all depends on 'whatever," and models would not yield single results.
+And the issues of development could be addressed in terms of a sounder theoretical basis explaining how imperfect markets work.
+Some of these innovations could be incorporated into the rigorous formulation of models, but most changes were difficult.
+Simple deterministic relations in pure market models were replaced by potential results that would be characterized as "it all depends," Models would not yield unique results and had difficulty endogenously determining which result to use as input for the next period.

 This contributed to the use of accounting models where exogenous assumptions were made about 'what it all depends on.'
-Judgments were made throughout the model and the projections made depended as much on the externally supplied assumptions as the structure of the model itself.
+Judgments had to be made throughout the model and the resulting projections depended as much on the externally supplied assumptions as the structure of the model itself.
 You had to trust the modeler more than the model.

 One common observation of the evolution of developing economies is that markets are rarely or ever in equilibrium.
-And it is not clear that they are tending toward equilibria with any hast.
+And it is not clear that they are tending toward equilibrium with any haste.
 Indeed, the failure of their markets to function reasonably well is a major reason that they are underdeveloped.
 So it is hard to apply theories and models that assume stability and prevalence of equilibria to situations where equilibria are the exception rather than the rule.
 And this in itself explains a lot of the problems faced by development economists.